 Florida Southern College (two teams), Florida State University, Georgia Southern University, Indiana University-Purdue University Indianapolis, Lees-McRae College, Loras College, Mount St. Mary's University, Ohio University (two teams), University of Delaware (two teams), University of Mount Union, University of Tampa, University of Texas at Austin, and University of Western Ontario.

-The SEBC jury will consist of academic experts and business figures with experience in the process of hosting major sporting events, including:
+The SEBC judges are academic experts and business figures with experience in the process of hosting major sporting events, including:

-Lauren is Director of Marketing at Fox Sports Detroit.
+Lauren is the Director of Marketing at Fox Sports Detroit.
 She has experience in business development, fan activation, advertising, sponsorship, large scale event management, and local and national promotions.
-She has worked at sports organizations including the Florida Panthers, the Washington Nationals, the Chicago White Sox and the XFL.
-She also worked in Special Events for Mayor’s Office in Chicago.
+Lauren has worked at sports organizations including the Florida Panthers, the Washington Nationals, the Chicago White Sox, and the XFL, as well as in the Chicago Mayor’s Special Events Office.

 The University of Michigan Sport Management Program prepares students for careers in the global sports industry.
 Our curriculum studies the cultural and business impact of sports through hands-on, real-world case studies and consulting projects led by our world-renowned faculty.
 Our students learn through active engagement with our faculty, academic advisors and alumni mentors, dynamic internships, involvement in cross-campus student-run organizations, and other outstanding professional development activities.